kukina622/spydog-bot/README.md

 ## Game flow

 1. Admin use /startGame
+2. Random assigning card to players
-2. Players will get cards which them be assigned
+3. Players will get cards which them be assigned
-3. Players can click the button to use card
+4. Players can click the button to use card
-4. Card will deliver to some channel which environmental variables config
+5. Card will deliver to some channel which environmental variables config
-5. Finally, play fun :)
+6. Finally, play fun :)

 ---

 ## Slash command

-### /startGame
+### /start_game

 - scope: guild
 - permissions: admin
 - description: It's will start the game, and send assigned cards to player

-### /stopGame
+### /stop_game

 - scope: guild
 - permissions: admin
 - description: stop the game, player can't use card

-### /restartGame
+### /restart_game

 - scope: guild
 - permissions: admin
 - description: restart the game, player can use card

+### /import_user

+- scope: guild
+- permissions: admin
+- description: import discord member by role

 ### /list